Banner

 • Network issues that disrupt communication between the Exchange server and the local computer

-• Incorrectly closing Microsoft Outlook while the OST file is in use
+• Improper closing of Microsoft Outlook while the OST file is in use is also not good for the file’s health.

 If an OST file becomes corrupted, it may be difficult or impossible to access the data it contains.
 Sometimes, you can repair the OST file using Microsoft Outlook’s built-in repair tool.
 However, if the damage is severe, you may need to recreate the OST file by synchronizing with the Exchange server again or have to use third-party OST recovery tool.